celestiaorg/docs/docs/nodes/qgb-orchestrator.md

 Because EVM keys are important, we provide a keystore that will help manage them.
 The keystore uses a file system keystore protected by a passphrase to store and open private keys.

+To register an EVM address for your validator, check the section [Register EVM Address](#register-evm-address).

 To import your EVM private key, there is the `import` subcommand to assist you with that:

 ```ssh